ukth/splace-backend/errorCode.md

   ERROR1211 "invalid request, cant hide itself" ERROR4216 "prisma issue for hide photlog"
-  ERROR1212 "invalid request, cant like private photolog" ERROR4217 "prisma issue for like photolog"
+  ERROR1212 "invalid request, cant like private photolog" ERROR1213 "invalid request, image shold be > than 1" ERROR4217 "prisma issue for like photolog"
   ERROR5213 "only author can see private log" ERROR4218 "prisma issue cant see log"